docker/docs/content/manuals/security/for-admins/provisioning/just-in-time.md

 > [!WARNING]
 >
 > Disabling JIT provisioning may disrupt your users' access and workflows.
 With JIT disabled, users will not be automatically added to your organization.
-Users must already be a member of the organization or have a pending invitation to successfully sign in through SSO.To auto-provision users with JIT disabled, [use SCIM](./scim.md).
+Users must already be a member of the organization or have a pending invitation to successfully sign in through SSO.
+To auto-provision users with JIT disabled, [use SCIM](./scim.md).

 You may want to disable JIT provisioning for reasons such as the following: